PietaSchofield/sentinelreadr/README.md

 # sentinelreadr

-This is a currently a very simple package with few functions to enable the extraction of xml data embedded in RSNTL file which are files with a mix of binary metadata and plain ascii text xml.
+This currently is a very simple package with few functions to enable the extraction of xml data embedded in RSNTL file which are files with a mix of binary metadata and plain ascii text xml.

 # Installation